-4. LEGAL COMPLIANCE
+3. LEGAL COMPLIANCE

-The Municipality shall at all times manage its banking arrangements and investments and conduct its Cash Management Policy, in compliance with the provisions of and any further prescriptions made by the Minister of Finance in terms of the Municipal Finance Management Act No. 56 of 2003.
+The Municipality shall at all times manage its banking arrangements and investments and conduct its Cash Management Policy in compliance with the provisions of and any further prescriptions made by the Minister of Finance in terms of the Municipal Finance Management Act No. 56 of 2003.
 A paraphrase of the provisions of this Act is attached as Annexure I to this policy.

-5. EFFECTIVE CASH MANAGEMENT
+4. EFFECTIVE CASH MANAGEMENT

-5.1 Cash Collection
+4.1 Cash Collection

-a) All revenue received by the Municipality must be paid daily its bank account or, for amounts less than R500, as soon as practicable, but at least by the last working day of the month.
-However, revenue collected must be receipted daily and locked in a safe until the day in which banking is made.
+- a) All monies due to the Municipality must be collected as soon as possible, either on or immediately after due date, and banked on a daily basis.
 The bank reconciliation should be prepared on a daily basis.
 Every month end it must reflect agreeing balances between the balances as per bank statement and that arrived at by the Municipality in its bank account in terms of Bank and Cash, as per the Municipal GRAP Manuals.
 Prepared bank reconciliations must be reviewed by the Chief Financial Officer within five (5) days after the end of each month.
 The Chief Financial Officer must investigate any irregularities and report them to the Accounting Officer.
-The respective responsibilities of the Chief Financial Officer and other Heads of Departments in this regard is defined in a code of financial practice approved by the Municipal Manager and the Chief Financial Officer, and this code of practice is attached as Annexure II to this policy.

-b) The unremittant support of and commitment to the Municipality's Credit Control policy, both by the Council and the Municipality's officials, is an integral part of proper cash collections, and by approving the present policy the Council pledges itself to such support and commitment.
+The respective responsibilities of the Chief Financial Officer and other Heads of Departments in this regard is defined in a code of financial practice approved by the Municipal Manager and the Chief Financial Officer, and this code of practice is attached as Annexure II to this policy. - b) In the event of smart boxes being utilized, cash must be credited on the municipal bank account simultaneously or within 12 hours of such deposit to the smart box.
+Smart box balances should be equal to the amount of cash collected and deposited.
+The CFO or duly authorized persons are to make sure that there are no irregularities on the balances stipulated above.
+The bank statement should be verified on a daily basis to verify such. - c) The unremittent support of and commitment to the Municipality's Credit Control policy, both by the Council and the Municipality's officials, is an integral part of proper cash collections, and by approving the present policy the Council pledges itself to such support and commitment.